Girdhari-Lal/students_management/README.md

 2.  **View Dashboard:** Go to the dashboard page (e.g., `/dashboard/` or the root `/`) to see the list of students.
 3.  **Edit Student:** Click the "Edit" button next to a student record.
 A modal will appear allowing you to modify the details.
 Save the changes.
 4.  **Delete Student:** Click the "Delete" button next to a student record.
 Confirm the action to remove the student permanently.
-5.  **Admin Interface:** Access `http://127.0.0.1:8000/admin/` and log in with the superuser credentials to manage data via the Django admin panel.

 ---